ThKrypt/QualCoder/07-Coding-Text.md

 ## Overlapping codes

 Overlapping codes can be difficult to view clearly.
-Overlapping sections and are italicised (coded text with a code memo is also italicised).
+Overlapping sections are underlined (2.8 and earlier italicised).
 Mouse hover will show coded text, including overlaps.
 You can press 'O' after clicking on an overlapping section to cycle through the codes at that location.

 ## Annotations
 Add an annotation (like a memo for a text segment) to a text selection.
 The text will become bold to mark the position of the annotation.
 To re-open an annotation, select some of the bolded-text and right-click to get the Annotate option.
 Alternatively, click the notepad and pencil icon on the left, or press the 'a' key.